 - Dynamic balancing of bandwidth/utilization levels to align available resources with areas of need

-- Direct feedback loops from employees via managers to RM capability leads to make adjustments as needed
+- Direct feedback loops from employees via managers to resource management capability leads to make adjustments as needed

 - Defined review cycles to support the continuous improvement of algorithms, tools, and processes

 In our experience, removal of nonessential tasks increased resource capacity by between 5% and 20% depending on the role.
 This increase translates directly to cost savings for the organization because existing resources can support a growing organizational pipeline.
-By identifying the most important activities and assigning those activities to the appropriate roles and resources that can execute them most efficiently, an organization can realize the true value of resource management.
+By identifying the most important activities and assigning those activities to the appropriate roles, an organization can realize the true value of resource management.

 Conclusions and Considerations